albop/dbe_archive/slides/8_machine_learning_2.md

   - Assign to $x$ the same category as $x_0$
 - But this would be very susceptible to noise
 - Amended idea: $k-nearest$ neighbours
-  - look for the $k$ points closest to $x$. $x$ is in the same color as the majority of them.
+  - look for the $k$ points closest to $x$
+  - label $x$ with the same category as the majority of them
-- Remark: this algorithm uses euclidean distance.
+- Remark: this algorithm uses Euclidean distance.
 This is why it is important to normalize the dataset.

 </div>